Inclusive assessment

 Session information

 Have you ever felt overwhelmed by stacks of test papers, questioning whether they truly reflect what your learners know or can do?
-In this practical webinar, we'll reimagine traditional testing and explore creative strategies to help learners authentically demonstrate their learning.
-You'll discover how to use whiteboards and exit tickets for instant feedback, how to apply teach-back methods to deepen understanding and how to design authentic assessments that foster higher-order thinking.
+In this practical webinar, we reimagine traditional testing and explore creative strategies to help learners authentically demonstrate their learning.
+Discover how to use whiteboards and exit tickets for instant feedback, how to apply teach-back methods to deepen understanding and how to design authentic assessments that foster higher-order thinking.

 Session 3: Teachers share: Our top tips for inclusive assessment